Hepatic encephalopathyHepatic coma; Encephalopathy - hepatic

 Garcia-Tsao G. Cirrhosis and its sequelae.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 156.

-George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.